Principles of Statistical Inference in Online Problems: Introduction

-LRV estimation has a long history because it is crucial to the inference of dependent data.
-Let \(\ell_n\) be the batch size (also known as the bandwidth parameter) that is monotonically increasing in \(n\).
-A classical estimator utilizing the overlapping batch means (\(\obm\)) \citep{meketon1984} is However, it is an offline estimator because there is no relation like \eqref{eq:welford} between \hyperref[eq:obm]{$\hat{\sigma}^2_{n+1,\obm}$} and \hyperref[eq:obm]{$\hat{\sigma}^2_{n,\obm}$} \citep{wu2009}.
+Long-run variance estimation has a long history because it is crucial to the inference of dependent data.
+Let $\ell_n$ be a batch size that is monotonically increasing in $n$.
+A classical estimator utilizing the overlapping batch means \citep{meketon1984obm} is